 Core Modules

 There are four core modules and four advanced modules.
-The track you are on will dictate how many advanced modules you are required to complete.
+You have a choice in which advanced modules you complete.
 Each module may consist of WSU faculty presentations, readings from the WSU Naturalist Manual, curated videos, exercises, and other resources.

 Core modules include: